cormacrelf/elk/README.md

 If you have a lot of python packages, and you've used `elk` to place all their dependencies in a single BUCK file, then you will get too many packages available in your language server, but Buck will still precisely set up the paths when you `buck2 run`.

-If you want your editor to exactly reflect the dependencies added, then I'm sure we can make Buck build a virtualenv using a BXL script.
+Overall this might be less annoying than getting the virtualenv path from buck.